 On a related note, I’ve since upgraded to AllTrails Pro and downloaded the trail map to my phone before I left the house to have offline access.

-There is no parking lot for this Woodstock Tower hike, per se.
+There is no dedicated parking lot for this hike.
 However, just before the trail sign, there’s a shoulder area on the right of the gravel road to park your vehicle.
-Easy-peasy.

 So I began a healthy climb up what I hoped was the Wagon Road Trail.

-This first section is actually an OHV/ATV trail, so it’s mostly dirt and rocks.
-At the .1-mile mark, you’ll reach a T-intersection with a separate off-road trail (Peters Mill Run).
+This first section is an OHV/ATV trail.
+It’s mostly dirt and rocks.
+At the .1-mile mark, you’ll reach a T-intersection with an off-road trail called Peters Mill Run.

 From here, do a quick zig to the right, maybe 10 steps, then a narrow hiking trail leads uphill on the left.
-At the .25-mile mark, a double white blaze indicates a heads-up moment.
+At the .25-mile mark, a double white blaze.

 A few steps later you’ll need to zag to the left.
 At the .55-mile mark, you’ll zig to the right on this shady switchback-laden trail to the fire tower.